WHAT YOU SHOULD KNOW

 WHAT THE NSA DOES NOT COVER

-Not all situations are covered by the No Surprises Act
+Not all health care situations are covered

 In general, if a patient chooses to receive care out-of-network, The No Surprises Act will not apply.